Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Verdict and Confidence Mechanics

 \subsubsection{Confidence Aggregation and the Certainty Buffer}

-The coefficients in Equation \ref{eq:base_conf} are purposefully scaled to provide a theoretical maximum greater than 1.0 (specifically $0.8 + 0.3 = 1.1$) to establish a mathematical ``certainty buffer'' that ensures the framework's practical robustness.
-Epistemologically, confirming a controversial claim with definitive certainty should not necessitate absolute flawlessness across every granular adversarial sub-metric.
-By allowing the unadjusted calculation to exceed 1.0 prior to final metric clamping, the system guarantees that a unanimously supported claim (a 3-0 consensus) can safely absorb minor downstream penalties---such as a slightly imperfect role-switch or a pedantic self-reflection critique---without artificially degrading its definitive 1.0 confidence score.
-Conversely, this weighted structure simultaneously acts as a strict safeguard against divided outcomes: in a ``split court'' scenario (a 2-1 vote), the consensus multiplier drops from 1.0 to 0.67, immediately pulling the base confidence calculation down to a heavily constrained 0.53 baseline ($0.67 \times 0.8$).
-This intentional, dual-bounded design ensures that while inconsequential metric noise cannot derail a truly unanimous factual consensus, absolute high-confidence ratings remain mathematically inaccessible for any claim that fails to convince the entire adjudicating panel.
+The coefficients in Equation~\ref{eq:base_conf} are deliberately scaled so that the unclamped score has a theoretical maximum greater than 1.0 (specifically, $0.8 + 0.3 = 1.1$).
+This margin creates a mathematical ``certainty buffer'' that improves the framework's robustness.
+Assigning high confidence to a controversial claim should not require perfect scores on every adversarial submetric.
+Allowing the unadjusted score to exceed 1.0 before final clamping enables a unanimously supported claim (a 3--0 consensus) to absorb minor downstream penalties---such as a slightly imperfect role-switch consistency score or an overly stringent self-reflection critique---without unnecessarily reducing a well-supported confidence score of 1.0.
+Conversely, the weighting scheme guards against divided outcomes.
+In a ``split court'' scenario (a 2--1 vote), the consensus multiplier falls from 1.0 to 0.67, reducing the consensus contribution to approximately 0.54 ($0.67 \times 0.8$) before the quality term and subsequent adjustments are applied.
+Thus, minor metric noise is less likely to undermine a strong unanimous consensus, whereas divided panels receive substantially lower confidence.

-\subsection{Role-Switch Consistency Mapping ($\delta_{\text{rs}}$)}
+\subsubsection{Role-Switch Consistency Mapping ($\delta_{\text{rs}}$)}